ArthurManz/indy-agent-nodejs/README.md

 ## Sample Application based on reference implementation

-> WIP: Show how to use this NPM module, implementing the existing NodeJS reference implementation
+See example directory to see how this module implements the existing NodeJS reference implementation of Indy-Agent repository

 <!-- Links -->
 [Indy-Agent]: (https://github.com/hyperledger/indy-agent)